top of page

 Membership

-John Maclay recently celebrated his 20-year anniversary as Music Director of the Choral Society of Grace Church.
+John Maclay has served as Music Director of the Choral Society of Grace Church since 1999.
 During his tenure, he has built the Choral Society into one of New York City's most admired choral arts organizations.
 Reviewers have consistently noted his “carefully considered” programming and the “discipline and passion” of the chorus.
 While in graduate school, John was assistant conductor of the Harvard Glee Club, America’s oldest collegiate chorus.
 He accompanied and conducted choruses at Haverford and Bryn Mawr Colleges, where he co-founded the colleges’ musical theater troupe.
 Also a practicing lawyer, John is the General Counsel for Crédit Agricole Corporate and Investment Bank in the Americas.
 He currently serves as Membership Chair for the New York Choral Consortium.

 Lucy Mayer